Beach camping along The Emerald Coast should be high on your traveling to-do list.

-So that's why we bit the bullet and spent over $200 a night to stay in one of the choice beach spots on Camp Gulf, a very popular private campground in Destin, Florida.
+So that's why we bit the bullet and spent way more money than usual to stay in one of the choice beach spots on RV Camp Gulf, a very popular private campground in Destin, Florida.

 But we did it.
 It was on my bucket list.
 So we spent four nights there, wheels on the white sugar sand, yards away from the crystal clear waters.
 Actually, we spent two nights in one spot, two nights in another.

-We were in our Class B Roadtrek CS Adventurous XL was sandwiched between a monster Class A skyscraper and a huge Fifth Wheel in spot #805 for the first two nights.
+We were in our Class B Roadtrek CS Adventurous XL at the time, and it was sandwiched between a monster Class A skyscraper and a huge Fifth Wheel in spot #805 for the first two nights.
 With our awning out, it came within about five feet of touching the side of our neighbor to the west.
 To the east, the Fifth Wheel was bout a foot away from our driver's side.

 The other two nights we were on the very first spot to the east, site #815.
 That number doesn't even show on the map of the campground.
 That's because it is the smallest and trickiest to park in.
 A Class A couldn't do it.
 I don't think a Class C could, either.

 We loved those beach spots, despite the cost and the packed-in closeness to our RVing neighbors.
-Its not something we'd do a lot – because of the price – but living on the beach like that was pure heaven.
+It's not something we'd do a lot – because of the price – but living on the beach like that was pure heaven.
 Once we got past the sticker shock.